 You can still learn from Credit Karma’s tools

 So Credit Karma might not be able to tell you exactly what your credit score is but the truth is you have so many scores that it hardly matters.
 What makes this free service great isn’t necessarily the credit scores it offers you but the tools it gives you to protect, monitor, and improve your overall credit.
-In my estimation the Credit Factor section would be a real eye opener for many users while the Credit Simulator could be a real lifesaver.
-Needless to say I owe Credit Karma a debt of gratitude for helping me get back in the credit game and I reckon they can do the same for others.
+Plus, in my estimation, the Credit Factor section is a real eye-opener for many users while the Credit Simulator could be a real lifesaver.